[amazon_auto_links id="280537"]

 Q1.
 Five common usages of plastic in our homes?

-Five common usages of plastic are plastic bottles, plastic kitchenware, plastic containers, toys, and storage boxes, which we can use alternatives for available in the market.
+Five common uses of plastic are plastic bottles, kitchenware, plastic containers, toys, and storage boxes, for which we can use alternatives available on the market.

 Q2.
 How can we reduce plastic usage in our homes?

-If you wanna reduce plastic usage in your home, you can use reusable containers and bags instead of single-use plastic bags.
-Do not choose any product in which the quantity of plastic is more.
-You can also use alternatives to plastic like glass, stainless steel, and silicone.
-Lastly, you’ll have to raise awareness about the disadvantages of using plastic for our planet.
+You can use reusable containers and bags instead of single-use plastic bags.
+Refrain from choosing a product containing more plastic.
+You can also use alternatives to plastic, like glass, stainless steel, and silicone.